Princeton Charter Club: Club history

 After the United States entered World War I, Charter was temporarily closed due to reduced membership caused by widespread member enlistment in the armed forces.
 For a period of less than two years, between 1917 and 1919, the Charter clubhouse closed its doors, and Charter members left on campus received full membership privileges at Cottage Club.
 Charter lost seven members in the war, and their sacrifice is commemorated by a plaque located in the "Great Room."

 Reopening in 1919, Charter quickly gained a reputation as a club personifying the era of the Roaring '20s, carving a niche for itself on campus in the inter-war years.
 World War II saw Charter closing along with all of its peer institutions, as members almost universally went off to fight abroad.
 Charter greatly expanded its membership after the war, but disaster struck closer to home in 1949 when a fire spread rapidly through much of the first and second floors causing heavy damage.
-A fire marshal summoned to the scene of the fire, on seeing the facade of Charter seemingly unaffected, declared famously, "I have never seen a building survive a fire like this, nothing is indestructible, but this place is damn near."
+A fire marshal responded to the scene of the fire, on seeing the facade of Charter declared, "I have never seen a building survive a fire like this, nothing is indestructible, but this place is damn near."
 Charter's membership has since often referred to it as "The Indestructible Charter Club," or simply "The Indestructible."

 Charter was known throughout the 1950s and 1960s for its hard partying ways—Charter parties were only rivaled at the time by those at perennial animal house Cannon Club.
 It is suspected, but not known, that at least one Charter member rode with members of Cap and Gown Club in the so-called Great Train Robbery of '63, in which the "dinky" train running from Princeton Junction into Princeton was forced to make a dramatic emergency stop after a car was seen on the tracks, at which point ersatz cowboys rode up to the train on horseback and carried off their dates who had been arriving for the weekend.